COLLECTION & ARCHIVES

 SAMA is in the process of fully registering our collection online with Axiell.
 In the meantime you can explore our extensive and colourful collection on Google Arts and Culture

-In order to accomplish the expected results, the SAMA curatorial team of young professionals will bring expertise in areas such as art history, museology, architecture, urban history and education.
+In order to accomplish the expected results, the SAMA has a curatorial team of young professionals to bring expertise in areas such as art history, museology, architecture, urban history, and education.